quicwg/datagram/draft-pauly-quic-datagram.md

 provide another option for secure datagrams, with the added benefit of sharing a cryptographic and authentication context used for reliable streams.

-This document defines two new DATAGRAM QUIC frame types, which carry application data without requiring retransmissions.
+This document defines four new DATAGRAM QUIC frame types, which carry application data without requiring retransmissions.

 ## Specification of Requirements